Home > Analyses > Basic Materials > The Mosaic Company

 Trend Analysis

-Over the past 12 months, MOS stock price declined by 8.98%, indicating a bearish trend with accelerating downward momentum.
-The price fluctuated between a high of 37.27 and a low of 23.45, with a volatility measure of 3.7.
-However, from November 2025 to January 2026, the stock gained 12.55%, showing a short-term positive slope of 0.19 and lower volatility at 1.39.
+Over the past 12 months, MOS stock declined by 15.51%, indicating a bearish trend with accelerating downward momentum.
+The price ranged from a high of 37.27 to a low of 23.45, showing notable volatility with a 3.65 standard deviation.
+Recent months show a 6.22% recovery with a moderate upward slope.

 Volume Analysis